Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows: Introduction

-To summarise, the main contributions of this work are \begin{itemize} \item We show that in the continuous time setting, tempering the target $\pi$ does not improve convergence speed for the Wasserstein and the Fisher--Rao flow (Proposition~\ref{prop:tw_conv} and~\ref{prop:tfr_conv}). \item We propose stable algorithms to approximate the WFR flow which combine the diffusive behaviour of Langevin samplers and importance sampling (Algorithm~\ref{alg:smc_wfr}) and establish their convergence properties (Proposition~\ref{prop:is_wfr} and~\ref{prop:is_twfr}).
-We empirically show that they outperform the current approximations of the WFR flow.
-We then show that these algorithms are a particular instance of sequential Monte Carlo samplers. \item We provide an optimisation point of view on sequential Monte Carlo samplers, showing that they provide numerical approximations of many FR type gradient flows of the Kullback--Leibler divergence.
-We thus establish a parallel result to that of \cite{jordan1998variational,wibisono2018sampling} which shows that algorithms based on the Langevin diffusion can be seen as numerical approximations of the Wasserstein gradient flow. \end{itemize}
+To summarise, the main contributions of this work are \begin{itemize} \item We propose a stable algorithm to approximate the WFR flow which combines the diffusive behaviour of Langevin samplers and importance sampling (Algorithm~\ref{alg:smc_wfr}) and establish its convergence properties (Proposition~\ref{prop:is_wfr} and~\ref{prop:lp}).
+We show that this algorithm is a particular instance of sequential Monte Carlo samplers. \item We provide an optimisation point of view on sequential Monte Carlo samplers, showing that they provide numerical approximations of many FR type gradient flows of the Kullback--Leibler divergence.
+We thus establish a parallel result to that of \cite{jordan1998variational,wibisono2018sampling} which shows that algorithms based on the Langevin diffusion can be seen as numerical approximations of the Wasserstein gradient flow (Section~\ref{sec:smc}). \item We empirically show (Section~\ref{sec:expe}) that Algorithm~\ref{alg:smc_wfr} outperforms the current approximations of the WFR flow and is more robust to initialisation than the W and FR flows.
+We compare our approximation of the WFR flow with other popular Monte Carlo algorithms and identify regimes in which the addition of the FR correction to the W flow is beneficial.
+We conclude by providing guidelines for choosing the appropriate algorithm for a given target $\pi$. \end{itemize}